 Cultivation: The preference is full sun to light shade, moist to mesic areas, and a fertile loam, clay-loam, or sandy-loam soil.
 Tall Thistle is more tolerant of shade than other thistles.
 The lower leaves may wither away prematurely at a dry sunny site.
 The size of this plant can vary significantly depending on environmental conditions.

-Range & Habitat: Tall Thistle is occasional throughout Illinois (see Distribution Map).
-It is widely distributed, but usually isn't common where it occurs.
+Range & Habitat: The native Tall Thistle is occasional throughout Illinois (see Distribution Map).
+This thistle is widely distributed, but usually isn't common where it occurs.
 Habitats include open deciduous woodlands, woodland borders, thinly wooded rocky slopes, areas along woodland paths, savannas, thickets, swamps, meadows, areas along railroads, and roadsides.
 Tall Thistle can be found in both disturbed and undisturbed habitats; it is found in wooded habitats more often than other thistles.

 Photographic Location: Along a woodland path at Fox Ridge State Park in east-central Illinois.